onomyprotocol/ochain/docs/launch/blog-1-en.md

-# Cosmos Hub to Launch Mainnet
+# Onomy to Launch Mainnet

 ## Pre-launch Dependencies & How to Safely Claim Your Atoms

 In the summer of 2016, the [Cosmos whitepaper][whitepaper] was released.
 In the spring of 2017, the [Cosmos fundraiser][fundraiser] was completed.
 In the first months of 2019, the software is [feature complete][releases].
-The launch of the Cosmos Hub draws near.
+The launch of the Onomy draws near.
 What does this mean for Atom holders?

 If you are an Atom holder, you will be able to delegate Atoms to validators on the main network and vote on governance proposals.
 In fact, the future success